pimepan/valipy/docs/overview.md

 ### Boolean Based

-Boolean is the simplest of the two validation ways.
+Boolean is the simplest of all the validation strategies.
 It will simply return true or false if the validation pipeline passed or not.
 To use this strategy, simply finish the pipeline using the **validate()** method.

 Example: